How can we help?

 Why are interest rates changing?

-• ING regularly reviews interest rates across its products to ensure we can adjust to market change while continuing to be best placed to provide you with simple, effective banking products.
+• ING regularly reviews interest rates to adjust to market changes while ensuring we continue to provide you with simple, effective banking products.
 This means occasionally we need to change our rates.

 Helpful resources